 If the method returns the value 4096, the provider has accepted the method parameters and will start the update process.
 You can monitor the installation by using the instance of CIM_ConcreteJob that is returned by the method.
-See "Monitoring VIB Installation" on page 36.
+See Monitor VIB Installation.

-Monitoring VIB Installation
+Monitor VIB Installation

 The VMware implementation of the DMTF Software Update profile allows system administrators to use CIM client applications to update ESXi software.
-See "Installing VIBs" on page 33.
+See Installing VIBs.
 The update can take several minutes to complete.
 For a CIM client, this is an asynchronous operation because the CIM server returns before the update is complete.